"he is very thorough and knowledgeable"Chambers Global 2020

 - Advised a food manufacturer in relation to an inquiry under the UK Groceries Code.

 - Advised companies in sectors including automotive, aviation, banking, charities, chemicals, communications, consumer goods, defence, digital transformation, food, healthcare, infrastructure, insurance, life sciences, manufacturing, maritime, media, metals and mining, private equity, oil and gas, online sales, real estate, retail, technology, travel, transportation and space.

 - Advised on an application for interim measures in the European Court of Justice against the EU Council for breach of the public procurement rules.

-- Advised non-EU companies on establishment of operations in the European Union.
+- Advised non-EU companies (e.g. a global online travel group and an Asian car manufacturer) on establishment of operations in the European Union.

 Magdalen College, Oxford, (Open Exhibition) MA Jurisprudence